 Information for Large Groups (10 people or more)

-SUMMER GROUP POLICY – Any group comprised of 10 or more individuals (including children) MUST schedule a guided visit in advance of their arrival on Irvine’s property.
+SUMMER GROUP POLICY – Any group comprised of 10 or more individuals (including children) MUST schedule their visit in advance of their arrival on Irvine’s property.
 Groups will be required to check in at the front desk located in Irvine’s main building upon arrival.
 To account for Irvine’s staff time, the group will be charged $5 per person for their visit.
 Payment is due at the time of arrival.

 Along with our public program schedule, Irvine offers natural history programs for groups such as garden clubs, senior centers and other community organizations.
 All programs are approximately one-hour in length — which includes a question and answer period.